nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 There might be times when you have to change an employee's particulars and details after adding them into the database.
 It could be a typo in the address, a mobile number change, maybe even a promotion...

-In any case, editing an employee's details can be done through a single command.
+In any case, editing an employee's details can be done through a simple command.

-Simply provide the **index number** of the employee (not the Employee ID) based on the **employee list currently displayed**, along with the updated details you wish to change to.
+- Provide the **index number** of the employee (not the Employee ID) based on the **employee list currently displayed**, along with the updated details you wish to change to.

-Any existing value, if it exists, will be overwritten by the updated value that is keyed in.
+- Any existing value, if it exists, will be overwritten by the updated value that is keyed in.
 Otherwise, details that are not specified will remain as they are, unchanged.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [j/POSITION] [d/DEPARTMENT] [a/ADDRESS] [l/LEAVE] [t/TAG]…​`